alanabrahampkochumon-zqict/cyclist_data_analytics/Readme.md

 For this public dataset, the primary security risks lie in my local handling of the data, as the source repository is managed by Motivate International Inc..
 To address this, I will store the downloaded data files in a secure location on my local machine.
 My work will be performed on a secure, private network to prevent interception.
 Since the dataset is anonymized, the security risk of a data breach is significantly minimized.
 For any derived or aggregated data I create, I will apply similar security best practices.

 #### Accessibility
  The public nature of the dataset supports data democratization by making information accessible to a wide audience.
 Beyond the data's availability, I am committed to ensuring that my final analysis and visualizations are accessible to all stakeholders, including those with disabilities.
-My presentation will incorporate best practices such as use of clear language, accessible visuals with proper alt texts and contrasts, and considerations for people with different technical backgrounds.
+My presentation will incorporate best practices, including the use of clear language, accessible visuals with proper alt texts and contrasts, and considerations for individuals with diverse technical backgrounds.

 ### First Steps
 I loaded data for each month and aggregated them into a single file.
-This allows me to load the dataset into other stages easily without looping and loading each file.
+This allows me to load the dataset into other scripts. stages easily without looping and loading each file.

 ---